Summation Enterprise and iBlaze:

 Transcript file size of one megabyte or less.

 Consistent number of lines per page if neither page breaks nor Summation's preferred page number format (described below) are used.
+Note: for best results when printing a transcript from Iblaze, limit page content to 25 lines per page.

 No lines longer than 78 characters.